lydell/js-tokens/README.md

 _Spec: [RegularExpressionLiteral]_

 Regex literals may contain invalid regex syntax.
 They are still matched as regex literals.
+The specification even says:

+> The productions below [...] are used by the input element scanner to find the end of the regular expression literal.
+The source text [...] are subsequently parsed again using the more stringent ECMAScript Regular Expression grammar.

 If the ending `/` is missing, the token has `closed: false`.
 JavaScript regex literals cannot contain newlines (not even escaped ones), so unclosed regex literals simply end at the end of the line.